Astronauts get a weird feeling looking at Earth from space. It's the Overview Effect, and here's how it works

-The term ‘Overview Effect’ was first coined by Frank White, though the phenomenon has been studied by many since the early days of spaceflight.
+The term ‘Overview Effect’ was first coined by author and 'space philosopher' Frank White, though the phenomenon has been studied by many since the early days of spaceflight.

-For no group was this effect been more pronounced than the 24 Apollo astronauts who travelled to lunar orbit, who have seen Earth not just from above, but from a distance – a delicate orb suspended against the infinite nothingness of the Universe.
+For no group was this effect been more pronounced than the 24 Apollo astronauts who travelled to lunar orbit, who saw Earth from a distance – a delicate orb suspended against the infinite nothingness of the Universe.

 The Overview Effect throughout history